-In this statement, the word טמא is the opposite of טהור
+In this statement, the word טמא/tameh is the antonym of the word טהור/tahor

-The reason for the commandment is found in verse 21:4
+The reason for the commandment in Leviticus 21:1 is found in verse 21:4

 "...because he is a leader among his people;"

-This teaches us about the very important but forgotten principles of distinction (which we talked about in last week's parasha).
-The idea is that though there is one Torah, this Torah applies differently for different people, even within the community of Israel.
+This teaches us about the very important but often forgotten principles of distinction (which we talked about in last week's parasha).
+The idea is that, though there is one Torah, this Torah applies differently for different people, even within the community of Israel.

-There are applications of the Torah particular to the king, others to the High-Priest, while others are particular to men, women, soldiers, and gers (resident alien).
+There are applications of the Torah particular to the king, others to the High-Priest, while others are particular to men, women, soldiers, and gers (resident aliens).

-Distinction between people is not something well accepted in our 'modern' world, at least, religious distinctions.
-Today's society would love to claim homogeneity, but its own laws contradict that very claim.
-For example, in the US, distinction is made according to income bracket, gender, and still today, according ethnic groups.
-Also, a soldier has the right to kill, (while of course obeying certain rules of engagement), but if I do, I am a murderer.
-A policeman can arrest someone for breaking the law but no matter how much I know the law, I cannot myself do it without being accused of kidnapping.
-I have to go to the people in charge; to those who are charged with that duty.
-Those are all ideas that tell us of distinction; some are good, some are necessary, while some are jut elitist.
+Distinction between people is not something well accepted in our 'modern' world, especially when we talk of religious distinctions.
+The irony is that while today's society claims homogeneity, its own laws contradict that very claim.
+For example, in the US, distinction between people’s civic and financial responsibilities is made according to income bracket, gender, and still today, according ethnic groups.
+Also, while a soldier has the right to kill, (while of course obeying certain rules of engagement), if I do it, I am a murderer.
+A policeman can arrest someone for breaking the law, but no matter how much I know the law, I cannot do it without being accused of kidnapping.
+I just cannot take the law into my own hands.
+I have to go to the people who are charged with that duty.
+Those are all very well understood ideas that tell us of distinction between people.
+Some are good, some are necessary, while some are just elitist.

 In our parasha today, we are looking at the laws of distinctions because someone "is a leader among his people."
 One of the main jobs of the cohen was to be a custodian of the Temple and of the Word of God.
-But he was also to be a teacher of the Word of God, a teacher through his words but also through his lifestyle.
+He was also to be a teacher of the Word of God, a teacher through his words and also through his lifestyle.
 The High-Priest even had a sign on his head saying: 'Mashiach,' meaning: 'anointed one' or: 'Messiah'!

-As if this idea of distinction of people because of their societal rank was not already hard to swallow for us, in the Tanach, this priest/leader is chosen by HaShem through genetic appurtenance.
-He has to be from the the dynasty of Aaron.
+As if this idea of distinction of people because of their societal rank was not already hard to swallow for us, in the Tanach, this priest/leader of the people, is afforded that position by HaShem mainly through biological descent.
+He has to be from the dynasty of Aaron.